-Apple Card is changing banks — not changing its identity.
-Goldman Sachs has been the issuing bank since Apple Card launched in 2019, and Apple has now announced that JPMorgan Chase will become the new issuer.
-The transition is expected to take about 24 months, and Apple says cardholders can keep using Apple Card normally during that period.
+The short version: Apple Card is changing banks, not changing its identity.
+Goldman Sachs has been the issuing bank since Apple Card launched in 2019, and Apple and JPMorgan Chase have now confirmed that Chase will become the new issuer.
+The companies say the transition is expected to take about 24 months, and Apple says you can keep using Apple Card normally during that period.

 The announcement

-In simple terms it means that Chase is becoming the new issuer, Mastercard remains the card payment network, and Apple says the Apple Card experience — the Wallet-first way you apply, pay, and track spending — continues.
+Strip out the jargon and it’s three moving parts: Chase becomes the new issuer, Mastercard stays the payment network, and Apple says the Apple Card experience — the Wallet-first way you apply, pay, and track spending — carries on.

 What stays the same

-• You’ll keep earning Daily Cash (Apple reiterates “up to 3% unlimited Daily Cash back on every purchase”).
+- You keep earning Daily Cash — Apple reiterates “up to 3% unlimited Daily Cash back on every purchase.”

-• Apple Card will continue to have no fees: no annual fees, no late fees, and no foreign transaction fees.
+- Apple Card continues to have no fees: no annual fee, no late fees, and no foreign transaction fees.

-• Apple Card Family remains available for sharing an account through Family Sharing.
+- Apple Card Family stays available for sharing an account through Family Sharing.

-• Apple Card Monthly Installments continues as an interest-free payment option when selected at checkout on eligible Apple purchases.
+- Apple Card Monthly Installments continues as an interest-free way to pay for eligible Apple purchases when selected at checkout.

-• Apple’s privacy and security commitments remain unchanged.
+- Apple’s privacy and security commitments are unchanged.

-The “issuer” is the bank that underwrites the account, extends the credit line, and carries the lending risk.
-That’s what’s moving from Goldman Sachs to JPMorgan Chase.
+The “issuer” is the bank that underwrites the account, extends your credit line, and carries the lending risk.
+That’s the piece moving from Goldman Sachs to JPMorgan Chase.
+Per Apple’s transition FAQ:

-• Balances for open accounts: once the transition is complete, Apple says existing open balances will be with Chase.
+- Your balance’s home: once the transition is complete, Apple says open-account balances will sit with Chase.

-• Bank infrastructure: servicing, underwriting models, and portfolio management ultimately shift to Chase.
+- Bank infrastructure: servicing, underwriting, and portfolio management ultimately shift to Chase.

-• Credit reporting: Apple says credit reports will update to show Chase as the issuing bank after the transition.
+- Credit reporting: Apple says your credit report will update to show Chase as the issuing bank after the transition.

 Timeline: when the switch happens

-Apple and Chase are guiding to an “expected transition in approximately 24 months,” and they note it’s subject to closing conditions and regulatory approvals.
-In practical terms, that points to a late‑2027 to early‑2028 handoff.
-Until then, Apple says you can use Apple Card normally, and Goldman Sachs will continue to service Apple Card users.
+Apple, Chase, and Goldman all point to an expected transition in approximately 24 months from the January 7, 2026 announcement, and all note it’s subject to closing conditions and regulatory approvals.
+That math lands the handoff somewhere around late 2027 to early 2028.
+Until then, Apple says you can use Apple Card normally, and Goldman Sachs continues to service Apple Card users through the transition.

 If you already have Apple Card